bbarnes52-zz/serverless-ci-demo/README.md

-# Ice Cream Sales Example
+# Serverless Continuous Integration on GCP